 Avoid Trinity College if your accommodation is closer to Wellington Quay, Dublin Castle, Parliament Street, or the western lanes.
 The stop can still be nearby in a broad city-centre sense, but it may place you on the wrong approach for the actual address.

-The consequence of choosing Trinity College poorly is similar to choosing the wrong quay: you arrive close enough to be technically correct but not close enough to feel well planned.
+If Trinity College is on the wrong side for your address, you may still arrive nearby but face an unnecessary walk across the district.
 That difference matters on a low-friction city walk; it matters more on an airport arrival.

 Trinity College should be used as the College Green / east-side option, not as a catch-all Temple Bar stop.